-You can find out more about joining our creative community by joining us at events in Canada, or getting in touch with our local representatives.
+You can find out more about joining our creative community by joining us at events in Canada, or getting in touch with our local representative.
 We make regular visits to Canada each year for student seminars, workshops and applicant interviews.
-We also have two representatives based in Canada; one in Vancouver and one in Toronto.
-They are there to help you with the application process, including visa and immigration advice.
+We also have a representative based in Canada; Jess Gill.
+She is there to help you with the application process, including visa and immigration advice.

 If you're currently studying for a bachelor's degree, you may wish to consider participating in one of our three Study Abroad programmes.
 Study Abroad is an excellent opportunity for Canadian students to experience University level education in art and design-related subjects in the UK as well as potentially earning transfer credits back in their home institutions.

 Our academic staff travel to Canada every year to attend education fairs, deliver workshops and visit schools around the country.
 These events give students an opportunity to meet us, find out about studying at UAL, learn how to prepare a portfolio and discuss their application in person.